rahulsain/Socialize/CONTRIBUTING.md

 `git commit -m "Commit Message"`

-`git pull upstream master` *This command checks for any conflicts with the main repo.
+`git pull upstream main` *This command checks for any conflicts with the main repo.
 Go through the conflicts and make changes, if required.*

 `git push`